Two days of intensive training with a comprehensive overview of ERA and HHRA

 In the theoretical sessions, the essential principles of an ERA or an HHRA are demonstrated, while in the practical sessions, the participants learn how to use software tools and models.
 Participants can attend either day or both days.

 On day one, participants will be introduced to the key principles of ERA – from basic aspects to more complex issues, including:

 - Which guidance documents available

 - How to estimate emissions and exposure to the environment, either using the software tool EUSES or generated EXCEL- sheets

 Day two is focused on HHRA including livestock exposure (LE) and dietary risk assessment (DRA).
 The requirements for HHRA are constantly changing and getting increasingly complex which raises the bar for passing the HHRA.
 While new guidance has been published during the past years, guidance is still lacking the description of major uses in several product types.
 This applies especially to LE and DRA, but also to the assessment of disinfection by-products.
 On day two, attendees will learn about key HHRA topics, including:

-- How to use TNsG, BEAT or generic models;
+- How to use TNsG or generic models

-- How to use software tools like ConsExpo, ART and RISKofDERM to estimate exposure for different types of substances, intended uses and product types.
+- How to use software tools like ConsExpo, and ART to estimate exposure for different types of substances, intended uses and product types

 Getting the budget buy-in from your manager and making a business case to attend an event may be a challenging task for some, so we’ve made it as easy as possible for you with some useful tips and practical resources, all on one handy page.